boazbk/tcs/lec_00_1_math_background.md

 Prove that for every undirected graph $G$ on $n$ vertices, if $G$ has at least $n$ edges then $G$ contains a cycle.
 :::

-## Bibliographical notes
+## Bibliographical notes { #notesmathchap }

-The section heading "A Mathematician's Apology", refers of course to Hardy's [classic book](https://en.wikipedia.org/wiki/A_Mathematician%27s_Apology).
+The section heading "A Mathematician's Apology", refers of course to Hardy's classic book [@Hardy41].
 Even when Hardy is wrong, he is very much worth reading.

+There are many online sources for the mathematical background needed for this book.
+In particular, the lecture notes for MIT 6.042 "Mathematics for Computer Science" [@LehmanLeightonMeyer] are extremely comprehensive, and videos and assignments for this course are available online.
+Similarly, [Berkeley CS 70: "Discrete Mathematics and Probability Theoru"](http://www.eecs70.org/) has extensive lecture notes online.
+The book of Rosen [@Rosen19discrete] also covers much of this  material.
+See also Jim Aspens' online book [@AspensDiscreteMath].

+The book by Lewis and Zax [@LewisZax19], as well as the online book of Fleck [@Fleck], give a more gentle overview of the much of the same material.
+Solow's book [@Solow14] is a good gentle introduction to proof reading and writing.
+Kun's book [@Kun18] gives an introduction to mathematics aimed at readers with programming background.
+Stanford's [CS 103 course](https://cs103.stanford.edu)  has a wonderful collections of handouts on mathematical proof techniques and discrete mathematics.